Gulnar5/Japan_China/README.md

 "# Japan_China"
---Japan and China Technology Comparison Dashboard - Power BI --This Power BI project presents an in-depth comparison of technological advancements in China and Japan across core sectors, including artificial intelligence, robotics, telecommunications, and clean energy. ----Below are the details and functionalities of the dashboard.
+- Japan and China Technology Comparison Dashboard - Power BI
+- This Power BI project presents an in-depth comparison of technological advancements in China and Japan across core sectors, including artificial intelligence, robotics, telecommunications, and clean energy.
+- Below are the details and functionalities of the dashboard.

 _____________________________________________________________________________________________________________________________________________________________
 Project Objective